simonccc/kopsrox/docs/USAGE.md

 ### restore

-restores a cluster from a snapshot
+restores a cluster from a previously taken s3 snapshot

 usage: